Dog (2022 film): Box office

 Dog grossed $61.8 million in the United States and Canada, and $23.2 million in other territories, for a worldwide total of $85 million.

 In the United States and Canada, Dog was released alongside Uncharted and The Cursed, and was projected to gross $6–11 million from 3,677 theaters in its opening weekend, and $7.5–14 million over the four-day Presidents' Day holiday frame.
 The film earned $5 million on its first day, including $1.26 million from Valentine's Day (February 14) and Thursday night previews.
 Its opening surpassed projections, grossing $14.9 million in three days and $17.4 million for the four day weekend, finishing second at the box office behind Uncharted.
 Overall audiences during its opening were 54% female, 73% above the age of 25, 53% above 35, and 37% above 45.
 The film grossed $10.2 million in its second weekend, remaining in second place behind Uncharted.
 It later made $6.1 million in its third, $5.2 million in its fourth, $4 million in its fifth, $2.1 million in its sixth, $1.3 million in its seventh, and $514,606 in its eighth.
 The film dropped out of the box office top ten in its ninth weekend, finishing twelfth with $143,811.

 Critical response

 Channing Tatum received praise from critics for his performance and direction.

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 33 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those at PostTrak gave it an 82% positive score, with 66% saying they would definitely recommend it.
 Some critics found the film misclassified as a comedy.

 Music

 The score was written by Thomas Newman.
 An official soundtrack has not been released for the film.
-The film contains music licensed from artists such as Kurt Vile, A Tribe Called Quest, Anderson .Paak, My Morning Jacket, Alabama Shakes, John Prine and Kenny Rogers.
+The film contains music licensed from artists such as Kurt Vile, A Tribe Called Quest, Anderson .Paak, My Morning Jacket, Alabama Shakes, John Prine, Chris Stapleton and Kenny Rogers.
 Season Kent was credited as the music supervisor for the film and was solely responsible for selecting the credited songs.